 Although you don't need a personal injury attorney to seek compensation following a motorcycle accident, retaining legal representation is the best way to ensure your rights are protected throughout the settlement process.
 Insurance companies are focused on protecting their bottom line, which means they're reluctant to settle claims for what they're truly worth.
 Your attorney can negotiate with the insurer on your behalf and line up evidence to support your case.

 Neblett, Beard & Arsenault's legal team has extensive experience helping Louisiana residents who've suffered serious motorcycle accident injuries receive the compensation they deserve.
-Contact us online or call us directly at 318.541.8188 to schedule a free, no-obligation initial consultation at one of our six convenient office locations.
+Contact us online or call us directly at 318.541.8188 to schedule a free, no-obligation initial consultation.